Heal Your Heart Through Your Gut: Understanding the Gut-Heart Connection

 This also suggests you might not want to dismiss gastrointestinal issues too quickly.
 A little gas and bloating here and there might not seem like a big deal, but if it goes unaddressed for too long (or worse, covered up with over-the-counter medications), it could lead to more significant issues down the road.

 First, bacteria that should be found only in the colon can migrate to the small intestine and cause problems.
-Second, when specific bacteria are exposed to a high protein diet, it can lead to the production of harmful byproducts, some of which are associated with heart conditions.
+Second, when specific bacteria are exposed to a high protein diet, it can lead to the production of harmful byproducts, some of which are negatively associated with heart health.
 And third, when particularly troublesome bacteria leak through the intestinal lining and into the bloodstream, it can lead to widespread systemic inflammation.

 Let’s take a closer look.